g-vidal/gRSShopper/README.md

 ```

-OR, run from thw GitHub repository as follows:
+OR, run from the GitHub repository as follows:

 Process: